-5 Ways to Get Your Cat to Use Scratchers Instead of Furniture
+5 Ways to Get Cats to Use Scratchers Not Furniture

 Cat scratching pad next to couch